almuzaynab/funnel-analysis/README.md

 <img width="890" height="51" alt="image" src="https://github.com/user-attachments/assets/d5db9b97-dcf3-4349-b86e-4c833310f7db" />

 Average orders appear to be $105-$110.
 The revenue per visitor starkly drops most likely due to the social media traffic.

+---
+Conclusion and General Notes:
+- There are limited issues when using the payment portal so do not focus on that.
+- Most of the views are generated via social media, however, these views have the least conversion to sales.
+The rate between views to purchase via social media has a large effect on decreasing the total view to sales conversion.
+- The largest view to sale traffic is via email.
+Remain consistent with newsletters and implement more users on an email list.
+As email is the most sucessful channel for purchases, shift focus from social media to emails.